On This Page

-Picture this: An AI module that not only detects outdated dependencies but also rewrites entire code in a modern framework.
-A tool that not only runs integration tests, but also pushes a clean, secure build, that too, without a single late-night debugging session.
+Ever wished your codebase could fix itself?
+Can it spot issues, modernize outdated parts, and keep running flawlessly?
+Picture this: An AI module that detects outdated dependencies and rewrites entire code in a modern framework.
+A tool that not only runs integration tests but also pushes a clean, secure build, that too, without a single late-night debugging session.
 Seems impossible enough?
+Well, GenAI for code makes it possible.
+It's not a futuristic concept, as it may seem now.
+Instead, it is already right here for us to use.
+A present phenomenon, if you will, in transforming the way developers write, maintain, and modernize applications.

-In this guide, we’ll break down why GenAI for Code is becoming important as it is, how it helps in reshaping software development, and how it powers legacy modernization.
+From breathing life into decades-old legacy systems to accelerating greenfield app development, Generative AI code generation is truly transforming software engineering.
+In this guide, we'll break down why GenAI for Code is becoming important as it is, how it helps in reshaping software development, and how it powers legacy modernization.

-Why GenAI for Code Is Transforming Software Development and Legacy App Modernization
+How AI Code Generation Is Transforming Software Development and Legacy Modernization

 According to McKinsey, AI adoption in software development jumped 30% in 2024, with most teams citing faster delivery and fewer defects as their top outcomes.
-(Source
+(Source)

 However, it is only natural to wonder, why now?
 In fact, why ever did generative AI code generation tools gain such velocity in the world of software?